alexh13/desktop_databse_app/README.md

 # desktop_databse_app
 A program that stores this book information:
-Title, Author
+- Title, Author
-Year, ISBN
+- Year, ISBN

 User can:

-view all records
+- View all records
-Search an entry
+- Search an entry
-Add entry
+- Add entry
-Update entry
+- Update entry
-Delete
+- Delete
-Close program
+- Close program

-Please Install Before Using:
-- tkinter

 What I Learned:
 -